marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   but the calls to the constructor and destructor are protected by a link-once guard variable.

-  The :gcc-attr:`selectany` attribute is only available on Microsoft Windows targets.
+  The :microsoft-windows-var-attr:`selectany` attribute is only available on Microsoft Windows targets.
 You can use ``__declspec (selectany)`` as a synonym for ``__attribute__ ((selectany))`` for compatibility with other compilers.

 .. index:: shared variable attribute

-.. gcc-attr:: shared
+.. microsoft-windows-var-attr:: shared

   On Microsoft Windows, in addition to putting variable definitions in a named section, the section can also be shared among all running copies of an executable or DLL.
-For example, this small program defines shared data by putting it in a named section :gcc-attr:`shared` and marking the section
+For example, this small program defines shared data by putting it in a named section :microsoft-windows-var-attr:`shared` and marking the section
   shareable:

   .. code-block:: c++